seerapusairam/student-management-api/README.md

-# 🧑‍🎓 Student Management API (Express.js MVC)
+# Student Management API

-A simple RESTful API built using **Node.js** and **Express.js** following the **MVC (Model-View-Controller)** architecture.
+A simple RESTful API for managing students, built with **Node.js**, **Express.js**, and **MongoDB** using the **MVC (Model-View-Controller)** architecture.

-This project allows basic CRUD operations on a list of students (stored in-memory), making it a perfect learning example for beginners in backend development.
+This project demonstrates basic CRUD operations on a student collection, making it ideal for learning backend development and working with databases.

 ---

 ## 🚀 Features

-- Get all students
+- Retrieve all students (with filtering, sorting, and pagination)
 - Get a student by ID
 - Add a new student
 - Update an existing student